 She goes the extra mile to uncover key evidence that can, in the words of one attorney, “completely change the direction of a case.”
 In one case, she helped win summary judgment for a client after finding social media posts that discredited the other side’s claims.
 But she says it’s just another part of her duty to clients.
 Plus, she enjoys doing the extra digging.

-Powell joined the firm in 2005 after working with WTO attorneys during her time as a paralegal at a West Virginia firm that served as local counsel for a client.
+Powell joined the firm in 2005 after working with WTO attorneys during her time as a paralegal at a West Virginia firm that served as local counsel for Ford.
 She had lived in Colorado as a child and wanted to move back, so when she was ready to move west, she called WTO partner Ed Stewart to see if the firm was hiring.

 “He said, ‘You just tell me when you want to start, and we’ll have a job ready for you,’” Powell said.
 A WTO attorney said in Powell’s nomination form that the firm had been “recruiting her for years due to her strong commitment to excellence and client service.”